 Now our route ends, because the good riding ends, and we have to do what we usually have to do in the Gold Country, unless we can thumb a ride: suffer Hwy 49 back to the car—9 miles this time, of grinding up and down on the shoulder and ignoring whizzing traffic.

 Adding miles: As always in the Gold Country, good riding is in all directions.
 Read the Adding Miles sections for Cream of the Sierra Century and Clinton Road for details.
 All the seductive-looking roads you see on the map within the Jesus Maria/Mountain Ranch/Hwy 49 triangle are dirt.
-To the south, Murphys is the number-one tourist mecca in the area, so Hwy 4 is hell until you get east of Big Trees State Park—big, very busy, and constant big rollers—but then it gets smaller and quieter and finally turns into our Bear Valley to Mosquito Lake ride.
+Hwy 4 is hell until you get east of Big Trees State Park—big, very busy, and constant big rollers—but then it gets smaller and quieter and finally turns into our Bear Valley to Mosquito Lake ride.
 San Domingo Rd. is smooth dirt.